 Ms. Tang, CA, C.P.A, served as the Chief Financial Officer of Silvercorp Metals Inc. from October 1, 2008 until February 6, 2015.
 Ms. Tang also served as Chief Financial Officer and Chief Accountant of New Pacific Metals Corp. from October 1, 2008 until February 6, 2015.
-She worked with Ernst & Yong LLP, where she focused on public company audits with China operations.
+She has been the Chief Financial Officer of HempNova Lifetech Corp. since July 1, 2019.
+From 2005 to 2008, she worked with Ernst & Yong LLP, where she focused on public company audits with China operations.
 Ms. Tang has a Bachelor of Science degree from the Nankai University and holds both a Chartered Accountancy and American Institute of Certified Public Accountant designations.